LeoGJC/CourseProject/README.md

 ## Presentation
 See the presentation [here](https://drive.google.com/file/d/12vfNJwHatzTdFzN8J8TfjTIDoJpQn8Bg/view?usp=sharing)!
+If you have any issues or want a live demo, email mlw6@illinois.edu

 ## Member Contributions
 See the Proposal.md file in the root of the repository for a breakdown of what each member contributed.